kevalpatel2106/PasscodeView/README.md

     ```

 - ### Set the shape of the pin indicators you want to use.
-  - There are two built in key shapes.
+  - There are three built in key shapes.
     * Round indicator
     * Dot indicator
+    * Circle indicator
   - Here is the example for the round indicator.
 You can learn more about other indicators from [here](https://github.com/kevalpatel2106/PasscodeView/wiki/Indicators).
   ```java
     @Override